 Students are reminded that borrowing money for college is a serious financial obligation.
 In addition to the principal borrowed, interest is generally charged for the use of funds.
 It is important to remember that when you borrow money it must eventually be repaid.
 When signing a loan promissory note, you enter into a legal, ethical agreement.
 Legally, you will be required to sign the note promising to repay the loan.
 Ethically, you are responsible to future borrowers, since collections from old loans are major funding sources for new loans.
 Think about this commitment carefully when taking out a loan, and consider how much you reasonably can afford to repay.
 It’s also important to only borrow “what you need”, which is why students have the ability to decline or reduce their loan offer on their online Financial Aid Award Notification.
 With that being said, student loan debt, along with mortgage debt have always been known as the best forms of debt to have, as an investment in your education is an investment in your future.

 Students should utilize all need-based loans (if eligible) such as Federal Direct Subsidized Loans and some institutional loans before pursuing Federal Direct Unsubsidized and PLUS loans.

 How to Apply:

-At The University of Mississippi, eligibility for student loans requires that students apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
+At The University of Mississippi, eligibility for Federal Student Loans requires that students apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
 Students and parents of dependent students must create a Federal Student Aid (FSA) ID and password to complete the FAFSA.
 Students and Parents can create this account by visiting: FSA ID – create account.
 Please be sure to keep this information secure and handy when completing the FAFSA each year.
 Usually after about a week of completing the FAFSA, the student will receive a Student Aid Report (SAR) that will confirm the information that has been entered on the FAFSA, which is important to review for any errors.
 Once the application process is complete, the Office of Financial Aid sends each student a Financial Aid Award Notification.